-Natalie May, Henry Wiltshire estate agent at Canary Wharf, reminds buyers not to rush the process of choosing the right place to live.
-“While it may be tempting to have a quick look around an area and decide that it’s perfect, I always recommend that buyers take their time before they make a final choice.”
-She says.
+Henry Wiltshire’s estate agents at Canary Wharf, remind buyers not to rush the process of choosing the right place to live.
+“While it may be tempting to have a quick look around an area and decide that it’s perfect, I always recommend that buyers take their time before they make a final choice”.

 “I suggest taking the time to walk around and explore, looking out for the important amenities such as parks, bus stops, schools, and supermarkets before even arranging a viewing to get a true feel for the area.
 Visiting on several occasions, both by day and by night, will help to give an even stronger impression of the general ambience of the property’s location and help buyers to make a fully informed decision.”

 Assessing the building’s condition during the property viewing

 No matter how perfect a property may seem on the surface, it is always vital to find out what is going on beneath.
 Is it structurally sound or will it require work to be carried out imminently?
 Buyers should be on the lookout during their viewing for any potential expenses for replacing an old boiler, repairing a leaky roof, or dealing with a damp problem.

 It’s also important not to focus solely on the interior of the property but to spend some time outside too.
 Buyers who fail to carry out an external inspection could easily miss problems such as missing roof tiles or cracked brickwork which could result in costly repairs.

 Ticking the boxes for your property requirements